It is the chief characteristic of data science that it works. ― Isaac Asimov (paraphrased)

 3.3.2 What kinds of predictions can we get?

 We previously saw a prediction for a single observation where the word count was 10 words, but we can also get predictions for multiple observations at once.
-In fact, we can get predictions for all observations in our dataset.
-Besides that, we can also get predictions for observations that we don’t even have data for!
-Fun!
+In fact, we can get predictions for all observations in our data.
+Besides that, we can also get predictions for observations that we don’t even have data for, which is a very neat thing to be able to do!
 The following shows how we can get predictions for all data, and for a single observation with a word count of 5.

-Now let’s look at what our prediction looks like for a single observation, and we’ll add in a few more- one for 10 words, and one for a 50 word review, which is beyond the length of any review in this dataset, and one for 12.3 words, which isn’t even possible for this data, since words are only counted as whole values.
+We saw what our prediction looks like for a single observation, and now we’ll add in a few more- one for 10 words, and one for a 50 word review, which is beyond the length of any review in this dataset, and one for 12.3 words, which isn’t even possible for this data, since words are only counted as whole values.
 To get these values we just use the same prediction approach as before, and we specify the word count value we want to predict for.

 Table 3.2: Predictions for Specific Observations